Revision Bunion Surgery

 Not satisfied with the results of your last foot surgery?
-Are you looking to correct a failed bunion surgery?
+Are you looking to get a revision bunion surgery?
 Like any other surgical procedure, bunion repair can sometimes have complications.
 These include:

 - Bunion Recurrence

 The sooner that the corrective surgery is performed, the better the chances are for a successful repair.

 Discover why patients trust revision bunion surgery by Dr. Jamfeet to correct those painful or unsightly mistakes after a failed surgery.

 For individuals who have undergone a bunionectomy procedure, but are unsatisfied with the results, revision bunion surgery can be a very viable option for restoring motion and/or natural toe position to the big toe joint.
 Revision bunion surgery involves properly addressing the shortcoming of the original surgeon.
 Usually recurrent or lack of motion after bunion surgery is caused by failure to address the PASA Proximal Articular Set Angle of the big toe joint.
 Failure to properly address this angle typically results in lack of range of motion to the big toe joint (1st MTPJ) or rapid recurrence of the bunion deformity soon after surgery.